Let’s put that style to work.

 4. Mid-Fade/”High and Tight”

 One notch tighter than the classic fade is the mid-fade, more popularly referred to as the “high and tight.”
 It gets its nickname from the higher and shorter start of the taper, which sometimes begins even above the parietal ridge.
-Military bros love this cut because it adheres to regulation standards—nothing should obstruct your vision or get caught in your helmet, etc.—but it’s also a super-slick style to wear with suits and in more corporate settings, because what means business more than a super short, no-nonsense cut?
-Style with a dime-sized amount of gel or putty on top, like Axe Signature Spiked-Up Look: Styling Putty, just for control.
-To shake things up, you can still go with your natural texture (as above) without looking inappropriate.
+Style with a dime-sized amount of gel or putty on top, like AXE Signature Spiked-Up Look: Styling Putty, just for control.

 For my ladies’ men out there that can’t seem to part with their bedhead lengths up top, ask for a taper.
-This is the haircut you’ve probably been seeing on younger guys on the street nowadays, who love its after-hours versatility.
-Have your barber taper the top gradually to the neckline—no full disconnect as in a regular undercut—and keep the top lengths around 2” long or more: the better to play with (or comb over), my dear.
+This is the haircut you’ve probably seen on younger guys who love its after-hours versatility.
+Have your barber taper the top gradually to the neckline—no full disconnect as in a regular undercut—and keep the top lengths around 2” long or more: the better to play with (or comb-over), my dear.
 Rake some gel or pomade, like Dove Men+Care Defining Pomade, through the top and direct an angled flick to one side much like a quiff, but not as high.